-You can choose to see Matt or any of our chaplains, or ask to be referred to an advisor of another faith.
-Call the main office on 343 5071 to check availability or just drop in.
+You can choose to see any of the University's chaplains and faith advisors.
+Call the main office on 0113 343 5071 or email email@example.com to check availability, or just call by.

 Farhat Yaqoob joined the university in 2014.
-She works part-time and is very much in demand, as much for her general brilliance in caring for people as for her expertise in the practice of the Islamic faith.
-Her office is in the Emmanuel Centre and you can make an appointment with her by calling the main chaplaincy office on 343 5071 or email firstname.lastname@example.org.
+She works full-time and is very much in demand, as much for her general brilliance in caring for people as for her expertise in the practice of the Islamic faith.
+Her office is in the Emmanuel Centre and you can make an appointment with her by calling on 07713 707 857 or email firstname.lastname@example.org.

 Farhat is also the instigator of the many Unity activities that you will see around campus.
 Her aim is to unite people around our similarities regardless of our home cultures, religions and interests.
 She makes a big impact on the life of the university and is happy to counsel anyone, staff or student, Muslim, any faith or no faith.

-Click here for the University’s webpage showing the full range of support and wellbeing services available.
+Click for the University’s webpage showing the full range of Support and Wellbeing Services available.